 - 1 cup blueberries fresh or frozen

-- In a large mixing bowl combine yeast/milk mixture with butter, egg, and sugar.
-Gradually add in 3¼ cups flour.
+In a large mixing bowl combine yeast/milk mixture with butter, egg, and sugar.
+Gradually add in 3 1/4 cups flour.
 Beginning kneading with a dough hook.
-After a few minutes if dough looks too wet add extra flour 1 tablespoon at a time until you have a nice smooth dough.
-The dough should slap sides of bowl and stick to the bottom.
+After a few minutes if the dough looks too wet add extra flour 1 tablespoon at a time until you have a nice smooth dough.
+The dough should slap sides of the bowl and stick to the bottom.
 Add water a tablespoon at a time if dough feels too dry.
 Knead for a total of 6-7 minutes.
 Place in a greased bowl.
 Let rise for about 1 hour or until doubled.

 Make 5 stacks of dough with 6 rectangles in each stack.
 Layer stacks in loaf pan with cream cheese sides facing each other.
 For end, pieces make sure cream cheese sides are facing in and not out.
 (Dough should be at both ends to avoid sticking.)

 I use a thermometer to make sure dough is baking through in the center.
 Sometimes it can appear done with these types of dough but the very center will still be undone.
 The best way to check is to make sure the center of the loaf reads about 200 degrees.

 If you feel the bread is browning too quickly and it's still not done, make a foil tent to cover the dough.

 Join the newsletter